Remote ActiveMQ authentication and authorization

 of which are the JAAS plugin and the simple authentication plugin2.
 The simple authentication plugin,

-as its name implies, will help us fulfill our authentication requirements.
-The JAAS plugin, on the other hand, allows us
+as its name implies, may help you fulfill your authentication requirements.
+The JAAS plugin, on the other hand,

 broker.xml file directly (which is required for the